L'Chayim, Comrade Stalin!

 L'Chayim, Comrade Stalin! is a 2002 documentary film directed by Yale Strom and narrated by Ron Perlman.

 Overview

-A documentary film on Joseph Stalin's creation of the Jewish Autonomous Oblast and its partial settlement by thousands of Russian and Yiddish-speaking Jews.
+L'Chayim, Comrade Stalin! covers the topic of Joseph Stalin's creation of the Jewish Autonomous Oblast and its partial settlement by thousands of Russian- and Yiddish-speaking Jews.

 Awards

 In 2005 awarded bronze statuette of the Warsaw Phoenix at the Jewish Motifs International Film Festival in Warsaw, Poland.